dnsimple/dnsimple-support/content/articles/dnsimple-plans.markdown

 Activates the following features:
 - HTTPS URL redirects.
-- Let’s Encrypt custom hostname certificates.
+- Let's Encrypt custom hostname certificates.
 - Wildcard certificates.
 - Specify different roles for your team members on a per-domain basis.
 - Regional and POOL records.